-Shadowrun Missions adventures use the rules presented in Shadowrun, Fifth Edition (SR5) and Shadowrun, Sixth World (SR6).
-Standard rules such as success tests, glitches, critical successes, and other common mechanics are described in SR5 and SR6 and are not repeated in this adventure.
+Shadowrun Missions adventures use the rules presented in Shadowrun, Fifth Edition (SR5).
+Standard rules such as success tests, glitches, critical successes, and other common mechanics are described in SR5 and are not repeated in this adventure.

-Please keep in mind when preparing for the adventure, that the PCs will not necessarily make a balanced party.
+Please keep in mind when preparing for the adventure, that the PCs will not necessarily be comprised of a balanced party.
 It's entirely possible that the party will be made up entirely of technomancers or back-to-nature shamans.
 If the characters run into a brick wall because of such complications, show flexibility and use your best judgment in how you lead them back to the plot.